glrs/beautiful-jekyll/_drafts/google_assistant-Snowboy-RasPi.md

         once=False,
         grpc_deadline=DEFAULT_GRPC_DEADLINE):
 ```
-Back to `sbdemo7.py` we have to add a while loop, because if the assistant returns the program will exit, but we need it to be there for us and detect more spoken hotwords.
+Back to `sbdemo7.py` we have to add a while loop.
+Otherwise, when the assistant returns the program will finish and exit, but we need it to be there for us to detect more spoken enquiries.
 So:
 ```python
 # main loop
 while True: